comparison

 Most of the operational changes are smaller than studios expect.
 Three classes of change are worth knowing about in advance.

 The first is the booking page.
 Your old Mindbody-branded booking page becomes a Junocal-branded booking page at junocal.com/yourstudio (six themes, your logo and colours, your photos).
 The URL changes from your Mindbody address to the Junocal address; studios that want to preserve traffic from existing bookmarks typically set up a redirect from their previous domain.
-Clients receive one email at cutover with the new login (magic link, no password) and the new booking flow.
+Clients receive one email at cutover with the new login (magic link) and the new booking flow.
 Most studios report minimal client confusion at cutover.

 The second is the payment flow.
 Stripe Connect Standard means the studio's Stripe relationship transitions from Mindbody-mediated to direct.
 Your existing Stripe account (the one you've had personally or under the studio's business name) connects to Junocal via OAuth during onboarding; you remain the full Stripe customer at the account level.
 Past Stripe history, dispute records, payout schedules — all of that stays with you.
 For studios that didn't have a direct Stripe relationship before (running through Mindbody-branded processing), you create or activate a Stripe account during onboarding, which adds a small step at setup.